AbdelrahmanKasem/AbdelrahmanKasem/README.md

-I'm a Computer Science student with a strong interest in Competitive Programming, and Web Development.
-I build clean, practical, and well-documented web applications using the MERN Stack.
+I'm a Computer Sciences student with a strong interest in Mathematics, Competitive Programming, Algorithms and Data Structures.

 ### Contact Information
 - Email: contact@abdelrahmankasem.com